Matrix representation of Picard--Lefschetz--Pham theory near the real plane in $\mathbb{C}^2$: Ramification of relative homologies

 The intersection index $ \langle w^1 \, | w^2 \rangle $ is defined as follows.
 Let some representatives of the classes $w_1$ and $w_2$ be chosen in such a way that they intersect in a discrete set of points $p_j$ and the crossings are transversal.
 At each point $p_j$ take a pair of vectors $v^{m}_{n} = (v^m_{n,1} , v^m_{n,2})$ tangent to the representatives of homologies.
 The pair is ordered with respect to the orientation of~$w$; index $m = 1,2$ shows the link with $w^m$, and $n= 1,2$ is the number of the element in the pair.
 Then (see \cite{Pham2011}),

-In Appendix~F we present a scheme of calculation of intersection indices for a triangle (F.~Pham's degeneration~$P_3$).
+In Appendix~\ref{app:F} we present a scheme of calculation of intersection indices for a triangle (Pham's degeneration~$P_3$).

-Also, in Appendix~E we demonstrate a connection of the approach based on the relative homologies developed in the current paper with the approach based on the local systems from \cite{Vassiliev2002}.
-Besides, we again compute the variation of homologies in case of the triangle.
-So, totally, there are three different proofs of (\ref{e:01331a}), (\ref{e:01331}) in the paper. \end{remark}
+Moreover, in Appendix~\ref{app:G} we demonstrate a connection of the approach based on the relative homologies developed in the current paper with the approach based on the local systems from \cite{Vassiliev2002}.
+Besides, we again compute the variation of homologies in the case of the triangle.
+So, in total, there are three different proofs of (\ref{e:01331a})-(\ref{e:01331}) in the paper. \end{remark}